 French is one of the few languages spoken on five continents.
 From Paris, Dakar, Port-au-Prince, Beirut to Madagascar, about 200 million people speak French either as their native or second language or as the official language of their country.
 This very large community, grouped in about 70 countries and/or governments forms la Francophonie, also called le monde francophone.
 Canada is a very well known example of a country which is officially bilingual.
 Several Latin American and Asian countries also have historical and cultural ties with France.
 French is the official language of several international organizations such as NATO, the UN, the European Union, as well as the Olympic Games.
 French is actually the second language taught in the world after English.

 Learning a foreign language entails being able to understand others, being understood by others, as well as discovering the culture of native speakers.
 When learning French, you discover French culture (customs & traditions, food & wine, fashion & movies, art & castles...), as well as a multitude of other Francophone cultures.
 Combined linguistic and cultural knowledge opens lines of communication with millions of people for whom French is their foremost means of communication.

-From a practical perspective, it seems that living now in a world of globalization, everyone can get around speaking English or/and Spanish.
+From a practical perspective, living now in a world of globalization, everyone can get benefit from speaking multiple languages.